sakuttomon/CS416-Sound/code/chiptune-synthesizer/README.md

 - 🎹: Keyboard + All Unsupported Instruments --> Square Waves

 _Please see the [**Credits**](#credits) for songs I did not make myself._

+## Demo WAVs

+This program defaults to saving the generated chiptune WAV files to an existing directory [`output-wavs`](output-wavs/).
+This directory contains reference WAVs to demonstrate the chiptune synthesizer's output for various tracks.
+Each WAV file's name matches the corresponding song name in [`midi-assets`](midi-assets/).

+All current demo audio files in `output-wavs` were generated with the **ADSR Envelope** enabled.

 ## Credits